Join us in our mission to promote brain health in communities at greatest risk for dementia.

 b) Résumé / curriculum vitae (attached as a PDF file)

-c) Ohio State University Advising Report (attached as a PDF file)
+c) Ohio State University Advising Report or Academic Transcript (attached as a PDF file)

 Applications will be reviewed immediately on a first-come first-serve basis.
-Qualified candidates will be scheduled for an in-person interview with Dr. Grant.
+Qualified candidates will be scheduled for a virtual interview with Dr. Grant in August or September 2025.